 - Several vantage points of the Fassifern Valley

-I hadn’t heard about Flinders Peak until I recently came across it on a bushwalking club’s site.
-It was only an hour from Brisbane so I decided last minute to head down the Ipswich Motorway and check it out one weekend, together with the nearby White Rock.
+I hadn’t heard about the Flinders Peak walk until I recently came across it on a bushwalking club’s site.
+It was only an hour from Brisbane in Flinders Peak Conservation Park, so I decided last minute to head down the Ipswich Motorway and check it out one weekend, together with the nearby White Rock.

 I hope you’ve warmed up by now because the trail doesn’t waste much time before it starts heading up.
 First, through grassy hills with a good view of the peak you’re about to climb, and then up a rugged dirt path past gumtrees and lantana.